Every urban community requires green spaces for recreation and municipal facilities for public use.

 Ornamental Grasses

-Ornamental grasses add texture and movement, making them ideal additions to landscaping for parks.
+Ornamental grasses add texture and movement, making them ideal additions to park landscaping.
 These are some great varieties to choose:

 Switchgrass

-This native ornamental grass is drought-tolerant, grows 8 to 10 feet tall, and its reddish-purple seed heads pop against their bright green leaves that turn yellow in fall.
+This native ornamental grass is drought-tolerant, grows 8 to 10 feet tall, and its reddish-purple seed heads pop against its bright green leaves, which turn yellow in fall.
 These grasses also provide habitats for wildlife.

 Little Bluestem